 Avoid exercise or activities that can put you at risk of injury or falls.
 Contact sports such as ice hockey, soccer, and basketball could result in trauma to both you and your baby.
-Also, your risk of falling during activities such as gymnastics, horseback riding, jet skiing, water skiing, surfing and downhill skiing may be higher during pregnancy as a result of balance changes.
-Because of decreased oxygen, scuba diving and exercising at altitudes above 6,000 feet are not recommended since they are all associated with lower oxygen levels.
+Also, your risk of falling during activities such as gymnastics, horseback riding, jet skiing, water skiing, surfing and downhill skiing may be higher during pregnancy from balance changes.
+Scuba diving, skydiving, and any exercise at or above altitudes of 6,000 feet are not recommended since they are all associated with lower oxygen levels.
 Check with your healthcare provider if you are wondering if you should try a certain type of exercise or activity.

 Can I still do yoga or Pilates during pregnancy?

 There are several types of yoga and there is not enough information about each to say if one is better than another for pregnant women.
 ACOG recommends exercise/movement most days of the week.
 You may have to describe to your healthcare provider the type of exercises that you do and the length of time to help in deciding whether to continue during pregnancy.

 Hot yoga (also known as Bikram yoga) and hot Pilates are conducted in rooms typically between 95ºF and 104ºF (35ºC to 40ºC).
 These activities are not recommended during pregnancy due to the excessive heat exposure and lack of studies showing safety.

 If I am doing intense training, is there anything I should consider while pregnant?